 You work with a handful of freelancers to help you create new and exciting content for your website.
 To help manage their incoming suggestions, you’ve created a “Blog Ideas Processing” template, which you have shared with them via a template share link.

 This way, each time they have a new idea for a blog post, they run a new checklist from that template and follow the process to outline their proposal.
 This means that all your freelancers are following the same structured approach and you are able to manage your workload more effectively.

 How to collaborate using checklist run links

-Checklist Run Links allow you to quickly run a new checklist without having to search out the correct template and hit the ‘run checklist’ button (or to find a checklist and manually switch on the share link) both of which save you heaps of time.
-There are lots of instances where this is useful, for example, to link together multiple processes, to send a checklist to a customer to complete via email, to integrate with other apps such as your CRM or Support System or to send as a survey to your email list.
+Checklist Run Links allow you to quickly run a new checklist without having to search out the correct template and hit the ‘run checklist’ button, or to find a checklist and manually switch on the share link.
+There are lots of instances where this can be useful, for example, to link together multiple processes, to send a checklist to a customer to complete via email, to integrate with other apps such as your CRM or Support System or to send as a survey to your email list.

 Ready for some more examples?
 Here’s how you might incorporate Run Links into your work.

 Sending out a survey to lots of recipients

 You have 300 people to send your latest survey to, and you’ve finished creating the survey in a Process Street template.
 Once you’ve clicked on the “run checklist link” from the template view, you set the permission to “Anyone can create a new checklist” and you’re good to send out the link.
 The great thing about using this feature is that the recipients of your email don’t even need a Process Street account to fill out the survey, since they become anonymous users.

 Pro Tip: You can paste a Checklist Run Link into a website form field in a template, that allows you to use that link as a variable.
 This means that you can add that variable to emails sent from your checklists or inside content text fields within your checklist.